jacek-rzrz/Commander/README.md

 ### Configuration File

 By default, Keeper will look for a file called ```config.json``` in the current working directory and it will use this file for reading and writing session parameters.
 For example, if you login with two factor authentication, the device token is written to this file.
-The configuration file loaded can also be customized through the ```--config`` parameter.
-The config.json file can also be used to automate commands or to store login parameters.
+The configuration file loaded can also be customized through the ```config``` parameter.
+The config file can also be used to automate and schedule commands.

 ### Command line parameters